plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 example), appears to get more than they 'deserve'.

 What baselines do we begin with in basketball to determine disproportionality?
-The United States, by population, is of 6% Asian and 13% Black.
+The United States, by population, is 6% Asian and 13% Black.
 In a fair world we expect to see similar proportions of the population represented throughout society (maybe not exactly the same proportions, but certainly not wildly out of whack proportions).
 And